ankita2220/CODTECH-Internship-Task2/README.md

 - **JavaScript:** Implementing interactive features and client-side logic.

 ### Code Structure

-- **index.html:** Entry point for the frontend application, defining the layout and structure.
+- **index.html:** Main entry point for the frontend application.
-- **styles.css:** CSS stylesheets for visual design and responsiveness.
+- **styles.css:** CSS stylesheets for styling the application.
-- **app.js:** Frontend JavaScript file handling user interactions and dynamic content rendering.
+- **card.js:** JavaScript file handling user card details interactions and dynamic content rendering.
+- **shipping.html:** Page for entering shipping address details.
+- **Signup/signup.html:** Page for user registration.
+- **Signin/signin.html:** Page for user login.
+- **Dress.js:** JavaScript file handling interactions specific to dress-related functionalities.
+- **homeAndFurniture.html:** Page specific to categories like home and furniture.
 - **database.js:** Database configuration and schema definitions for storing product and user data.
+- **IMAGE-FOLDER/**: Folder containing images used in the application.

 ## 3. Usage

-### Usage Instructions
 - **Browse Products:** Navigate through categories, view product details, and add items to the cart.
-- **Search and Filter:** Use search bar and filters to find products based on brand, price range, etc.
+- **Search and Filter:** Use the search bar and filters to find products based on brand, price range, etc.
 - **Cart Management:** Review items in the cart, adjust quantities, and proceed to checkout.
 - **Payment:** Enter payment details securely and complete the purchase.
+- **Account Management:** Access and update user profile information.
+- **Wishlist:** Save desired items for future purchase or reference.
+- **Customer Support:** Contact support for assistance with orders, returns, or other inquiries.
+- **Promotions and Discounts:** Apply discount codes or view ongoing promotions.
+- **Settings:** Customize preferences such as notification settings or language preferences.

 ## 4. Future Enhancements
 Future enhancements for Shop-Next could include: